Supplements to Research Grants

 NIDDK has prioritized its budget to maintain funding of investigator-initiated grants at the highest possible level.
 Therefore, the institute has little flexibility to support administrative supplements.
 Given this prioritization, the number of successful administrative supplement applications will be extremely low and generally limited to rare, unforeseen circumstances (e.g., requests to replace key pieces of equipment following a natural disaster).

-- A natural or manmade disaster that damages the principal investigator's lab or other research resources
+- natural or manmade disasters that damage the principal investigator's lab or other research resources

 Requests must be within the scope of research proposed and reviewed in the parent grant.
-Prior to submitting a supplement request, it is strongly recommended that principal investigators speak with the program official associated with the parent grant to discuss eligibility, alignment with Institute expectations/priorities, and availability of funds.
+Prior to submitting a supplement request, it is strongly recommended that principal investigators speak with the associated NIDDK program official to discuss eligibility, alignment with Institute expectations/priorities, and availability of funds.